Natural, artificial and synthetic fibres:

 Production process

-It is obtained through a polymerization process of propylene that derives from refinery cracking, a chemical process that obtains light hydrocarbons from heavy hydrocarbons by breaking the molecular bonds.
+It is obtained through a polymerization process of propylene which derives from refinery cracking, a chemical process which obtains light hydrocarbons from heavy hydrocarbons by breaking the molecular bonds.

 Chemicals used - Environmental and health concerns